 I am also a little crazy about greenery.
 Unfortunately I’ve killed one too many and have turned to mixing faux plants in with the real ones both indoors and outdoors.

-My Instagram interiors account Layered.Home is steadily growing.
-This has opened opportunities for me to work with numerous brands and projects including regular renovations in my own home.
+Now in 2020, my Layered.Homehas reached 100k and is steadily growing.
+This has opened opportunities for me to work with numerous brands and projects.
+I now teach creatives through my online branding and Instagram course.

 If you’ve managed to read through all the above, perhaps you’re interested in interiors, branding and growing your Instagram.
 I’d be more than happy to chat with you about how I can help!